The Supreme Court just struck down Roe v. Wade. Here’s what it means

 In 13 states, ending Roe sets into motion existing trigger laws that almost immediately prohibit abortion.
 With the Court’s decision in hand, these bans have already outlawed abortion in Kentucky, Louisiana, Oklahoma, and South Dakota, while those in other states—Arkansas, Idaho, Mississippi, Missouri, North Dakota, Tennessee, Texas, Utah, and Wyoming—should take effect in the coming weeks.
 (In Oklahoma, however, an outright ban on abortion has been in effect since late May.)
 None of these laws make exceptions for cases where a pregnancy is the result of rape or incest.

 A handful of states—Alabama, Arizona, Michigan, West Virginia, and Wisconsin—have abortion bans that predate Roe, though it’s not clear if or when those may be enforced.
 (In Michigan, for example, enforcement of the state’s abortion ban has been temporarily blocked due to a lawsuit filed by Planned Parenthood.)
-Countless other states are also intent on further curtailing access to abortion, building on myriad restrictions they’ve adopted over the last decade.
+Countless other states are also intent on further curtailing access to abortion, building on myriad restrictions they’ve adopted over the past decade.
 Some people may be able to obtain a medication abortion, while others could perhaps use benefits provided by their employers to get an abortion.
 But with more than half of U.S. states poised to ban or significantly restrict abortion rights in total, the Court’s ruling will fundamentally reshape access to reproductive care across the country.